tiprankstipranks

 Payment of Dividends

-The amount of any future dividends that we will pay, if any, will depend upon a number of factors.
-Future dividends will be declared and paid at the sole discretion of the Board of Directors and will depend upon such factors as cash flow generated by operations, profitability, financial condition, cash requirements, future prospects, and other factors deemed relevant by our Board of Directors.
+The amount of future dividends that we will pay, if any, will depend upon a number of factors.
+Future dividends will be declared and paid at the sole discretion of the Board of Directors and will depend upon such factors as cash flow generated by operations, profitability, financial condition, cash requirements, potential dilution related to our dividend reinvestment plan, prospects, and other factors deemed relevant by our Board of Directors.
 The right of our Board of Directors to declare dividends, however, is subject to the availability of sufficient funds under Florida law to pay dividends.
 In addition, our ability to pay dividends depends on certain restrictions in our credit agreement.

 Debt & Financing1 | 5.9%